 Conclusion: In conclusion, it can be seen that (Trend/Highest/Lowest/Difference/Similarity).

-Given below is the example of Describe Image for Line Graph that will help you to understand the type and format for your exam.
+Given below is a sample for a Line Graph that will help you to know how to describe it, understand the type, and format for your exam.

 Answer: